Zayyhan/alx-higher_level_programming/0x03-python-data_structures/README.md

 the function should return a copy of the original list you are not allowed to import any module
 You are not allowed to use try/except

+Task 5 - Can you C me now

+Write a function that removes all characters c and C from a string.
+The function should return the new string
+You are not allowed to import any module
+You are not allowed to use str.replace()Task 6 - lists of lists = Matrix

+Write a function that prints a matrix of integers
+You are not allowed to import any module
+You can assume that the list only contains integers You are not allowed to cast integers into strings
+You have to use str.format() to print integers

+Task 6 - Lists of lists = Matrix

+Write a function that prints a matrix of integers.
+You are not allowed to import any module
+You can assume that the list only contains integers You are not allowed to cast integers into strings
+You have to use str.format() to print integers